Architecture Difference

 Therefore, the final execution result may be r1 = 0 and r2 = 0.

-Generally, the memory access sequence in the x86 architecture is much stricter than that in the ARM architecture.
+Generally, the memory access sequence in the x86 architecture is much stricter than that in the Arm architecture.
 In most cases, the memory access sequence is fixed.
-If the multi-thread program is ported to the ARM architecture without modification, function problems may occur.
+If a multi-threaded program is ported to the Arm architecture without modification, function problems may occur.